Home / Coffee knowledge / Which espresso machine is the right one?

 Cons:

-• Temperature management required
+• Temperature management is necessary

 • High energy consumption